An exploration of novel human-computer interface devices

 NYC Maker Faire 2018

-The PulpPad is a controller consisting of 4 electric juicers arranged in a directional pad layout.
-When a juicer is pressed down, a non-invasive current sensor sends analog data to a microcontroller in a custom circuit.
-The microcontroller runs precise state detection code, sensitive to 1/10th of a second, which allows for accurate HID input to a computer.
+The PulpPad consists of 4 electric juicers arranged in a directional pad layout.
+When a juicer is pressed down, a current sensor sends an analog signal to a microcontroller.
+The microcontroller runs state detection code, sensitive to 1/10th of a second, which allows for accurate HID input to a computer.
 LEDs illuminate the controller housing when a juicer is pressed, providing additional visual feedback to the player.

 The conROLLER is rolling pin controller built from acrylic tubing.
 When the pin is rolled across a surface, the acrylic body rotates while the gear attached to the axle remains fixed.
-The axle rotation moves the gears on the rotary encoder, allowing us to determine directionality.
+The axle rotation moves the gears on the rotary encoder, providing directionality in code.
 The custom designed handles feature an ergonomic, rubberized grip, a pushbutton switch, and embedded haptic feedback motors.

 OtherMill Desktop CNC

 BILL OF MATERIALS

 3D design & printing